 Is there a purgatory?

-But when Jesus ascended after His death, He went into Paradise and took all who were there—all the Old Testament saints, all who had died and believed in God before the Ascension—with Him to the third heaven (Ephesians 4:8-10).
+But when Jesus ascended after His death, He entered into Paradise and took all who were there—all the Old Testament saints, all who had died and believed in God before the Ascension—with Him to the third heaven (Ephesians 4:8-10).

-Do animals go to heaven?
+Do dogs go to heaven?

 Later, John gives us a glimpse of heaven in Revelation 19:11, 14: “Now I saw heaven opened, and behold, a white horse.
-And He who sat on him was called Faithful and True, and in righteousness He judges and makes war… And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses.”
+And He who sat on him was called Faithful and True, and in righteousness He judges and makes war….
+And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses.”
 Jesus and His armies will ride white horses to capture Satan and the false prophet and cast them into the lake of fire forever.

 What is the Lamb’s Book of Life, and will my name be in it?

-The Bible says that in heaven there is a book called the Lamb’s book of Life (Revelation 21:27).
+The Bible says that in heaven there is a book called the Lamb’s Book of Life (Revelation 21:27).
 And the names of all who will be in heaven are recorded in that one book.

-William R. Newell, a great Bible scholar, said there are four things to be noted about the Book of Life:
+William R Newell, a great Bible scholar, said there are four things to be noted about the Book of Life: